Official Cruelty-Free Makeup Brands in 2023

 The company is advertised as a ‘Proudly American cruelty-free and vegan makeup brand.’

-It also insists on being “a wallet-friendly and bunny approved beauty brand,” as an explanation for the many ethical charities it supports.
+It also insists on being “a wallet-friendly and bunny-approved beauty brand” to explain the many ethical charities it supports.

 reads the brand’s official website.

 Tower 28 is a relative newcomer to the clean-beauty makeup space.